TLeaves/chromium-crosswalk/docs/updating_clang.md

-If you want to add something to the clang package that doesn't (yet?) meet these criteria, you can make package.py upload it to a separate zip file and then download it on an opt-in basis by requiring users to run a script to download the additional zip file.
-You can structure your script in a way that it downloads your additional zip automatically if the script detects an old version on disk, that way users have to run the download script just once. `tools/clang/scripts/download_lld_mac.py` is an example for this (It doesn't do the "only download if old version is on disk or if requested" bit, and hence doesn't run as a default DEPS hook.
-TODO(thakis): Make coverage stuff a better example and link to that.)
+If you want to add something to the clang package that doesn't (yet?) meet these criteria, you can make package.py upload it to a separate zip file and then download it on an opt-in basis by using update.py's --package option.

 If you're adding a new feature that you expect will meet the inclusion criteria eventually but doesn't yet, start by having your things in a separate zip